AdaCore/spark2014/lrm/lrm_non_milestone_2_detail/high_level_reqts_scratch.rst

    with soundness and we have Steve to help us with that: how are we guarding against this in the things that Flo does?**

 #.
-Need to go through all the text in this section to draw out stuff where there
-   is an outstanding action but I haven't yet recorded it.

-#.
-There are still issues to be resolved relating to refined pre- and post-conditions
-   I think: the detail there doesn't feel very convincing and there isn't very much of it.

-#.
-Need to go through and check that all terms are defined sufficiently well,
-   so that the high-level requirements are sufficiently precise.

-#.
 Remove volatility from the detail for milestone 2, even in terms of those
    things where we don't give the language-specific rules.
 In general, go through and see what should be descoped.

-#.
-Note that we define requirements on augmentation plus subset, and then decompose
-   as necessary (at least we do this notionally).
-This means that we might effectively get the final requirement at the language-independent level: hence, for the moment, we could note that but give a higher-level statement.

-#.
-Details of global refinement with Contract_In have not yet been worked out
-   (at least, they don't seem to be in the LRM).

 #.
 What about volatile variables declared in the visible part of the spec,
    that hence don't appear in the abstract state aspect, and therefore that